Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Algorithm for the bridge length of a periodic point set

 Algorithm~\ref{alg:edges} maintains the list of already found edges in increasing order of length.
 If the next required edge $e$ is already in the list, Algorithm~\ref{alg:edges} simply returns $e$.
 This shortcut is implemented in Python with the keyword `Yield', see the documentation at https://docs.python.org/3/glossary.html\#term-generator-iterator.

-Rather than starting from line 1 every time Algorithm~\ref{alg:edges} runs, each 'Yield $e$' returns $e$, then temporarily suspends processing, remembering the location execution state including all local variables.
-When the generator is called again, Algorithm~\ref{alg:edges} picks up where it left off in contrast to functions that start fresh on every invocation.
+Rather than starting from line 1, every time when Algorithm~\ref{alg:edges} is called, each call 'Yield $e$' returns an edge $e$, then temporarily suspends processing, remembering the location execution state including all local variables.
+When 'Yield $e$' is called again, Algorithm~\ref{alg:edges} picks up where it left off in contrast to functions that start fresh on every invocation.

 If the next edge $e$ is not yet found, Algorithm~\ref{alg:edges} adds more points from a shell of unit cells surrounding the previously considered cells.
 This \emph{shell} contains the extended motif $M_k$ without the smaller motif $M_{k-1}$ for $k>1$, see Fig.~\ref{fig:bridge_length}.
 For any new point $p$, it suffices to consider only edges to points $q\in M\subset U$ because any edge $e$ can be periodically translated by $\vb*{v}\in\La$ so that one of the endpoints of $e$ belongs to $U$.
+In Algorithm~\ref{alg:edges}, the \emph{Chebyshev distance} $\ell_\infty$ in line 3 is the maximum absolute difference of corresponding coordinates, while $d$ in line 7 is the usual \emph{Euclidean distance}.